top of page

 Benefits of Sustained-Release Dihydroberberine (150 mg twice daily):

-• Improves insulin sensitivity
+• Improved insulin sensitivity

-• Lowers fasting glucose and HbA1c
+• Lower fasting glucose and HbA1c

-• Reduces LDL cholesterol and triglycerides
+• Reduced LDL cholesterol and triglycerides

 • Naturally promotes GLP-1 pathways, helping amplify satiety and reduce cravings